wangqipeng/adSolution/README.md

 # adSolution
-RTB related solution which plan to cover the main problem in this field
+RTB related solutions which plan to cover the main problems in this field
 1.user response prediction
 2.OCPC
 3.bid optimization